 Dining and Food

 Dining provides an important role in promoting sustainability at Wesleyan.
 We have programs aimed at reducing food waste, increasing composting, and purchasing locally and sustainably produced food.
 Bon Appétit Management Company, Wesleyan's dining service, has a number of policies and practices designed to promote food system sustainability.
 Wesleyan students run the Local Food Co-op, through which the Wesleyan community can purchase locally grown or made foods.
-Wesleyan's Wishing Well water stations are used at outdoor events to eliminate the need for bottled water.
+Wesleyan's Wishing Well water stations are available for outdoor events to eliminate the need for bottled water.

 Check out our guides on how to eat more sustainably and how to conserve water.